micro-ROS/micro-ROS.github.io/_docs/tutorials/demos/crazyflie_demo/index.md

 ## Annex

-It is possible to fly the drone at the same time that micro-ROS is running inside of it.
-To do so, you need to follow the next guide which explains how to connect a compatible controller to the host PC to flight it.
+It is possible to fly the drone at the same time that micro-ROS is running.
+To do so, you need to follow the guide linked below, which explains how to connect a compatible controller to the host PC to fly it.

 [Crazyflies flight Controller](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/inputdevices/)